Update: 15th May 2023

 Good Practice for Posters

-One thing you’ve got to be really careful of is making sure what you’re doing isn’t classed as fly-posting.
+One thing you’ve got to be really careful of is making sure your actions aren’t classed as fly-posting.
 Fly-posting is displaying advertising material on buildings without the owner’s consent.
 This is illegal and the person displaying their materials without permission can be prosecuted.
 Whatever you publicly post, make sure you’ve got the right permission to do so.
 Different city councils have different guidelines on this, so it’s a good idea to research the specific rules around putting up Posters in your local area.